Falmouth

 - Upon arrival there will be a large registration tent.
 Individual Sprint and Aquabike racers can get into any line to pickup their race materials.
 We will have a dedicated line for Relay teams.

 - Present your Photo ID and proof of USAT membership to the registration volunteer.
-If you need to purchase your USAT one-day license, you may be directed to the Help Desk.
+If you need to purchase your USAT one-day license, you may be directed to the Help Desk or save yourself the hassle and purchase online before you come (Individual or Relay).

-- Once you have your race number packet, which contains numbers, timing chip and a swim cap (with your corresponding swim wave assignment), then proceed to the T-shirt/Goodie Bag pickup.
+- Once you have your race number packet, which contains numbers and a swim cap (with your corresponding swim wave assignment), then proceed to pick up your timing chip, followed by your T-shirt and swag bag.

 - Note: you will not be able to switch your T-shirt to a different size until AFTER the race.
 What you ordered is what you will get.
 Swaps can be made after the race on race day only, as this is to ensure everyone receives the T-shirt that was ordered, and then any extras will then be used to swap out sizes.

 Nervous about the swim?
 Ask at the swim cap table for a RED swim cap.
-This will signal to our lifeguards that you are not a strong swimmer, and they will keep a closer eye on you!
+This will signal to our lifeguards that you might not be a strong swimmer or have a medical condition, and they will keep a closer eye on you!

 MUST READ!
 USA TRIATHLON REGULATIONS: